Zer0x1337/ZER0x1337s-BO1-RTM-TOOL-PS3/README.md

 # Join the discord for more tools in the future!
  - https://discord.com/invite/R9zrq9wzby

 Want me to post source code?
-Let me know in the Discord.
+Let me know in the Discord!
 #
 # ZER0x1337s BO1 RTM Tool
 A quick up to date BO1 nonhost RTM tool.